Overnight vs. over night

 His Olympic super-combined originally was set for Tuesday but an overnight snowstorm forced organizers to push the race back to Sunday.
 [Associated Press]

-The two-word over night is reserved for constructions such as I prefer day over night, but these don’t come up often.
-If you’re ever in doubt, it’s probably safe to go with overnight.
+This covers most instances in which the words over and night work together.
+The two-word phrase over night is reserved for constructions such as I prefer day over night, but these don’t come up often.